-- Shoulders: Working on the deltoids, rhomboids, and trapezius muscles, the plate upright row is perfect for building strength, muscle, and stability in the shoulder and upper back region.
+- Shoulders: Work on the deltoids, rhomboids, and trapezius muscles.
+It is perfect for building strength, muscle, and stability in the shoulder and upper back region.

-- Rhomboids: Upper back muscles that connect the shoulder blades and offer a great deal of support, working on your rhomboids will improve your posture.
+- Rhomboids: Upper back muscles that connect the shoulder blades and offer great support.
+Working on your rhomboids will improve your posture.

 How To Do Upright Row With Plate

-The standing plate upright row is an excellent exercise to build huge Trapezius muscles and create that deltopectoral separation.
-Upright rows along with shrugs can build massive traps.
+The standing plate upright row is an excellent exercise to build huge trapezius muscles.

-- Now, lower the plate under controlled motion until it comes back to its starting position.
+- Now, lower the plate under controlled motion until it returns to its starting position.

 - Keep a controlled motion and avoid jerky movements.

-- Don’t allow your back to arch as you pull the weight up, don’t allow excess weight to dictate your body mechanics.
+- Don’t allow your back to arch as you pull the weight up.

 Take a look below at some of the more popular plate exercise variations to increase unilateral strength and fitness!